marwan-abdellah/Buildyard/README.md

 # CMake Projects

 CMake projects facilitates the build and development of multiple, dependent projects from installed packages, git or svn repositories.

+## Using

+For Windows, use cmake to build a Visual Studio Solution.
+For all other platforms, executing 'make' invokes cmake and builds all debug targets.
+Alternatively use 'make Project' to build a single project and all its dependencies.

+## Configuration

-It uses the ExternalProject CMake module with a simplified per-project configuration file.
+The ExternalProject CMake module is the foundation for a simplified per-project configuration file.
 Each project has a config/name.cmake configuration file, which contains the following variables:

 * NAME\_VERSION: the required version of the project
 * NAME\_DEPENDS: optional name list of dependencies